 The Basics Of Refinancing

-Refinance In simple terms when you replace a current debt (such as student loan debt) with a new loan with new conditions, loan terms, monthly payments, and interest rates.
+Refinancing, in simple terms, is when you replace a current debt (such as student loan debt) with a new loan that has its own conditions, loan terms, monthly payments, and interest rates.

 When borrowers refinance a loan, it’s typically in service of a financial goal.

-Your goal could be to replace the loan with one with a lower interest rate.
+Your goal could be to replace the loan with one that has a lower interest rate.
 A lower interest rate results in paying less over the loan term.
 Lower interest rates could potentially allow you to pay off the loan sooner.

-If you have multiple loans – which is common with medical school debt – you could choose to refinance some (or all) of the loans into one loan.
+If you have multiple loans, you could choose to refinance some (or all) of the loans into one loan.
 Not only could this save money with a lower interest rate, but you will also have the convenience of one monthly payment.

 When you research student loans, you will see consolidation and refinancing used interchangeably.
 But these are two very different terms when it comes to medical school debt.